pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 changes to pandas being made.
 They will be merged with `Status: Rejected`, so there is visibility on what was discussed and what was the outcome of the discussion.
-A PDEP can be rejected for different reasons, for example good ideas that aren't backward-compatible, and the breaking changes aren't considered worth implementing.
+A PDEP can be rejected for different reasons, for example good ideas that are not backward-compatible, and the breaking changes are not considered worth implementing.

 #### Invalid PDEP